Seth-Miller/12c-rac-docker/README.md

 ## BIND
 The BIND container will be used for DNS for the cluster.

-Create the BIND container.
+Create the BIND container but don't start it until the networks have been added.
 Unless you need it, disable the administration GUI `--env WEBMIN_ENABLED=false`.
 The `-4` option prevents the named/bind process from listening on the IPV6 networks.
 ```
-docker run \
+docker create \
---detach \
 --name bind \
 --hostname bind \
---network pub \
---ip 10.10.10.10 \
 --publish 53:53/tcp \
 --publish 53:53/udp \
 --volume /srv/docker/bind:/data \